epfl-ada/ada-2021-project-aibohphobia/README.md

 **Deeper analysis**

 1. Comparison of media coverage depending on gender in highly repsected media

-- Define a list of "highly respected" sources, and re-filter the data to keep only the quotes that were quoted in these sources
+- Define a list of "highly respected" sources, re-filter the data to keep only these sources and redo previous analysis.
-- Compare the number of males and females that have been quoted and test for statistical significance

 2. Comparison in length of quote
 - Perform statistical tests to analyse whether a difference in the length of quotes is significant between years and location or category

 3. Media coverage in function of age

-- Group speakers into classes of age and analyse trends that can appear with respect to aforementioned criteria between genders.
+- Group speakers into age grpoups and analyse trends between genders.

 4. Provided enough time, comparison of media coverage depending on gender in most popular media

-- Instead of filtering the dataset to keep only the "top k sources of the highest count", filter the quotes based on a list of most popular media sources will bring additional/more insightful information
+- Filter the quotes based on a list of most popular media sources to bring additional/more insightful information instead of filtering the dataset to keep only the "top k sources of the highest count".

 **Results**

-In this part, we want to study the findings obtained during our analysis in order to formulate and present the trends or any interesting results that we might have uncovered.

 Results can be presented in several ways, depending on the information that needs to be transmitted:
 - For geographical trends, we could present a world map indicating the male-female difference for the countries studied.
 We could also add the category where females are most (or least) quoted, or mention rapidly growing categories where females are increasingly gaining floor over the years.
 This would give indications concerning how the media in that country represents the genders.